hackle/blog-rust/raw/typescript-must-cast-situation.md

 }
 ```

 Should val2 be `"Am"` because `val1 : "Am"`?
-The are both of type `T extends AmPm`, it's very clear!
+The are both of type `T extends AmPm` after all.
+Can't be any clearer!

-Not necessarily, and here is the catch: although `val1 : "Am"` holds, `val2` can still be `"Pm"`, which means `T : AmPm`, perfectly fine as it's one of the 4 possibilities of `T extends AmPm`.
+Not necessarily, and here is the catch: although `val1 : "Am"` holds, `val2` can still be `"Pm"`, which means `T : AmPm`.
+This is perfectly fine!
+It's one of the 4 possibilities of `T extends AmPm`.
 If TypeScript has kicked in type-narrowing on the return type and forced `T` to be `"Am"`, it would have been completely wrong!

 ## The dreadful alternative

 But hope is not all lost.
-We can still argue, in this case we should check both `val1` and `val2` to help TypeScript decide what `T` should be.
-So, we promise to do this,
+We can still argue, in this case the programmer should check both `val1` and `val2` to help TypeScript decide what `T` is.
+In effect, we promise to do the below,

 ```TypeScript
 function ap8<T extends AmPm>(